ahmadadeltub/GesQuiz/README.md

-# GesQuiz — Gesture-Powered Classroom Quizzes (PWA)
+# GesQuiz — Gesture Quiz - Educational Platform

 > **Short**: A privacy-first, on-device web app that lets students answer quizzes with simple **hand gestures**.
 Built for classrooms, runs in the browser on **laptops/tablets/phones**, and shows **instant results** to teachers—no extra hardware, no cloud video/audio.